 Image used under Creative Commons from Michael Hollander

-Blanching should delay spoilage, color change and suppress the enzymes that are are responsible for asparagus becoming mushy.
-It is optional, but most sources recommend doing it.
-If you plan to freeze asparagus only for a few weeks, you might omit blanching, but that’s not recommended.
-To blanch asparagus you simply need to bring a pot of water into a boil, put the stalks in there and leave them there for about 2 minutes.
+To blanch asparagus, you need to bring a pot of water to a boil, put the stalks in there and leave them there for about 2 minutes.
 Instead of putting asparaguses into boiling water, you can steam them.
-After heating you should quickly cool the vegetables down to stop the cooking process.
+After heating, you should quickly cool the vegetables down to stop the cooking process.
 A pot or a sink of cold water would do the trick.
 Once done, you should drain the vegetables

-If you’d like to be able to scoop one or two pieces of asparagus from the freezer bag, you should pre freeze the pieces before putting them into the freezer for good.
-Pre freezing will suppress pieces from freezing to each other.
-You can easily do that using a cookie sheet – just put all pieces of asparagus on a cookie sheet and put it into the freezer for a few hours.
+If you’d like to be able to scoop one or two pieces of asparagus from the freezer bag, pre-freeze the pieces before putting them in the freezer for good.
+Pre-freezing will stop pieces from clumping.
+You can do that using a cookie sheet.
+Just put all pieces of asparagus on a cookie sheet and put it into the freezer for a few hours.
 Once the vegetables are frozen, take the cooking sheet out of the freezer.
 Asparaguses are ready to be frozen for the long term.
-Please bear in mind that this step is optional, you don’t have to pre freeze asparagus.
+Please bear in mind that this step is optional, you don’t have to pre-freeze asparagus.